fossbarrow/ultimate-seo-checklist/SEO-Tools/Googlebot.md

 When Google tells us to make a great site, they mean it.
 Yes, that’s a vague statement from Google, but at the same time, it’s very accurate.

-If you can satisfy users with an intuitive and helpful website, while also appeasing Googlebot’s requirements, you may experience more organic growth.
+If you can satisfy users with an intuitive and helpful website while also appeasing Googlebot’s requirements, you may experience more organic growth.

 ### User Experience vs. Crawler Experience